“How’s the road?”, I asked the man outside the sign board at the turn off.

-I woke up to some girls at the rest area singing happy birthday to their friend before the sun was up.
-They robbed me of a whole 5 minutes of sleep before my alarm was due!
+I woke up to some girls at the rest area singing their friend ‘happy birthday’ before the sun was up.
+They robbed me of a whole five minutes of sleep before my alarm was due!
 Instead of being grumpy, I decided to go for a short morning run.
-I didn't want to get my clothes sweaty, so I ran a couple of kilometres up the highway and back in my undies and shoes.
+I didn’t want to get my clothes sweaty, so I ran a couple of kilometres up the highway and back in my undies and shoes.

 I used the storage tank for a quick wash, got my gear on, and headed off.
 I was at the WA border in no time, where I had to repack after handing over my bottle of honey and some tamarind from over a month ago.

 Welcome to Western Australia, Lincoln!

 Lake Argyle seemed like a nice spot – and familiar, because a friend was there only on the weekend- so I turned off and took in the sights 34 km off the highway.
 Breathtaking views.